-Wood fences are a beautiful addition to any yard, but over time they do deteriorate and need to be replaced.
-How many years your fence will last depends on many factors, like the type of wood, how often it’s treated, and whether or not it’s painted.
-Homeowners should regularly inspect their fences for signs of damage.
-If you notice any of the following things, it might be time to replace your fence.
+Wood fences are a beautiful addition to any home but can be an eyesore if not properly maintained.
+Fences are fairly long-lasting, but factors including the type of wood it’s made out of, how often it’s treated, and whether or not it’s painted or stained can all affect how well it ages.
+Over time, wood can become damaged or start to deteriorate and may need to be replaced.
+As a homeowner, you should regularly inspect your fences for signs of damage and general wear-and-tear.
+If you notice any of the following signs, it may be time to replace your fence.

 Damage from an Accident